The Paulsgrove Chalk Pit

 Elizabeth Wilkinson - October 2003

 My father was one of the Cooper family living in Paulsgrove house and quite clearly remembers (as do some of his brothers & sisters) spending nights in the shelter.
 He said that Harry Pounds spent EVERY night in his shelter without fail.
-[Harry Pounds, owner of the famous Pounds scrapyards, had an air-raid shelter built under what is now the car park of VT shipyard at Portchester.
+[Harry Pounds, owner of the famous Pounds scrapyards, had an air-raid shelter built under the former car park of VT shipyard at Portchester.
 It is believed that when the car park was built the shelter was so difficult to demolish that it was left intact.]

 S.A.
 Weir (nee Cooper) - September 2002